mserajnik/arch-repo-create/README.md

 ```

 Do not use `docker compose up`; the container is not supposed to keep running
 after the one-off command has finished executing.
-Here, Docker Compose is used
+Docker Compose is used mainly
-mainly to have an easy way to start the container, considering how long the
+to have an easy way to configure the container, considering how long the
 base64 GPG key is and how cumbersome it would be to pass it via the command
-line.
+line when using `docker run` instead.

 After the container has exited, the repository files will be inside the
 [`./repository`](repository) directory.
 Simply deploy these files to a web